Total Cereblon Cellular Kit

 Simple, all-in-one kit for robust detection of Total Cereblon

-The HTRF Cereblon binding assay is a competitive assay format which uses Thalidomide-Red as Cereblon ligand, a GST tagged human Cereblon protein, and an anti GST Cryptate-labeled antibody.
-Your compound competes with the Thalidomide-Red and thereby prevents FRET from occurring.
+The HTRF cIAP1 BIR2 Binding Kit is a competitive assay format which uses Streptavidin-d2 /LCL161-Biotin as cIAP1 BIR2 ligand, a GST tagged human cIAP1 BIR2 binding domain, and an anti GST Cryptate-labeled antibody. cIAP1 binding compounds compete with the LCL161-Biotin Ligand and thereby prevent FRET from occurring.

-Different percentages of DMSO were tested, from 0.4% to 2% (final in the wells).
-The results indicate that the assay window is reduced with the increasing percentages of DMSO, while the pharmacology remains stable.
+Different percentages of DMSO were tested, from 0.4% to 2% (final per well).
+The results indicate that the assay window as well as the IC50 do not significantly change with the increasing percentages of DMSO (at least 2% final).

 Easy pharmacological characterization of PPI modulators. - Technical Notes